vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 is closest to reproducing the legacy setup where party would get liquidated immediately (with a difference that closeout now happens immediately even if there's not enough volume on the book to fully absorb it) hence the above values should be used when migrating existing markets to a new version.
 For all new markets these values should be specified explicitly.

 Different liquidation strategies with different parameters might be proposed in the future, hence implementation should allow for easy substitution of strategies.

+Note that network's trade is treated as any other trade in a sense that its price can be used as the mark price.

 API requirements: